 Do Scratch Cards or Lottery Tickets Expire UK?

-It’s not unusual to find an old scratch card tucked away in a drawer or to come across a lottery ticket long after the numbers have been drawn.
-In moments like these, many people wonder whether the ticket is still valid and if there’s still time to claim any potential winnings.
+It’s not unusual to find an old scratch card in a drawer or a lottery ticket that was forgotten after the draw.
+In such moments, many people wonder whether the ticket is still valid or if any prize can still be claimed.

 How Long Do You Have To Cash a Scratch Card?